-Senior Scholars months must be completed by the end of March of the student's graduating year so that April can be used to complete the required Abstract and prepare a scientific poster for presentation at Senior Scholars Poster Presentation Day (in late April or early May of each year).
+Senior Scholars months must be completed by March of the student's graduating year so that April can be used to complete the required Abstract and prepare a scientific poster for presentation at Senior Scholars Poster Presentation Day (in late April or early May of each year).

-In addition, unless there are extenuating circumstances, students are not allowed to use both of their Senior Scholars months which are typically reserved for residency interviews (e.g., November/December or December/January - depending on residency interview schedules of a particular specialty).
-While there are often many aspects of research that can be done 'off-campus', the Senior Scholars Committee has chosen not to allow both months (if only 2 are being completed) to be during residency interview blocks.
+In addition, students are typically not allowed to use both of their Senior Scholars months which are reserved for residency interviews (e.g., November/ December or December/January - depending on residency interview schedules of a particular specialty).
+While there are often many aspects of research that can be done 'off-campus', the Senior Scholars Committee does not allow both months (if only 2 are being completed) to be during residency interview blocks.
 If 3 months of Senior Scholars are being conducted, then there are additional options for using residency recruitment months for more than 4 weeks; see Program Director.